Acorns Teaching School Alliance

 As part of the programme trainees will have placements in two contrasting educational settings.
 As the year progresses they will spend an increasing amount of time in school and by the summer term will be based at their placement school full time.
 Trainees will spend some time in a special school and have focus days to enhance their expertise and understanding of SEND.

 A programme of continuous formative assessment of trainees’ subject knowledge and ability to teach, as recorded within the portfolio, culminates in a rigorous assessment of the Teachers’ Standards for Qualified Teacher Status (QTS) as specified by the Department for Education (DfE).
 As an accredited provider, the partnership recommends trainees, on successful completion of their training programme for Qualified Teacher Status (QTS).
-Trainees will also be able to study for a PGCE alongside QTS, this will be dependent upon the qualification criteria being met.
+Trainees will study for a PGCE alongside QTS.

-Further information will be forwarded to candidates invited to interview to enable them to prepare for the interview.
+Further information will be forwarded to candidates invited to interview to enable them to prepare.

 How school placements work